earshinov/vscode-filter-lines/README.md

 keep in mind that you only need to enter the *inner* part of the regex without the enclosing slashes (`/.../`) which one would normally use in JavaScript.

-"Context" commands additionally prompt you for the number of lines to include/exclude around a matching line, similarly to `grep -A`, `-B`, `-C` options.
-You can either enter a single number, or the "before context" and the "after context" separated with a colon.
+"Context" commands additionally prompt you for the number of lines to include/exclude around a matching line, similarly to `grep -A`, `-B`, `-C`.
 Not that "exclude" commands apply context to the leftover lines rather than the matching lines, which mimics `grep -v`.

 ## Available settings